josdejong/mathjs/docs/reference/functions/setDistinct.md

 Type | Description
 ---- | -----------
-Array &#124; Matrix | A set containing the distinc elements of the multiset
+Array &#124; Matrix | A set containing the distinct elements of the multiset

 <h3 id="throws">Throws <a href="#throws" title="Permalink">#</a></h3>